apache/tajo/tajo-docs/src/main/sphinx/tsql/back_command.rst

 *********************************

-If you execute tsql as background process, tsql will exit before execute a query because of jconsole architecture as
+If you execute tsql as a background process, tsql will exit before executing a query because of jconsole architecture as
 follows:

  .. code-block:: sql